 So, after a couple of hours, I washed my hair, oiled it after it had dried and left it at that.
 The next day, after the hair wash, I noticed my hair fell significantly less while combing.
-And, that’s when I realised it had been the magic of the fenugreek powder I had added to the henna.
+And, that’s when I realized it had been the magic of the fenugreek powder I had added to the henna.

-Fenugreek seeds not only benefit our hair, but also our skin.
+Fenugreek seeds not only benefit our hair but also our skin.
 However, it’s how these little ochre yellow gems help our body from within that matters to me the most.

 Hubby was diagnosed with diabetes.
 His cholesterol levels had shot up, too.
 The LDL levels–the Bad cholesterol– that need to be kept under control had risen at an unhealthy level.
 Prescription drugs do the needful in bringing down the sugar and cholesterol levels, no doubt, but, how long does one depend on them?

-So, I researched into the benefits of fenugreek that I had heard/read about and have made it a part of our daily diet.
+So, I researched the benefits of fenugreek that I had heard/read about and have made it a part of our daily diet.
 These seeds aren’t really great to taste.
 But, there are always alternatives one can work on to make something a priority for one’s health.

 So, listing below, the benefits of fenugreek and also how one can include these seeds in one’s daily diet program.

-Benefits of fenugreek;
+Benefits of fenugreek:

 Helps control diabetes: